 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Coverage is NOT provided for scratch resistant coating, mirror coating, polarization, deluxe lens/frames feature and progressive lenses as enhancements to lenses and eyewear purchased following cataract surgery. - \$100 allowance toward non-Medicare-covered prescription eyewear (glasses, lenses, frames, or contact lenses) per calendar year.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Coverage is NOT provided for scratch resistant coating, mirror coating, polarization, deluxe lens/frames feature and progressive lenses as enhancements to lenses and eyewear purchased following cataract surgery. - One routine eye exam is covered once per year.
+A refraction is included in the routine eye exam, but not the diabetic retinopathy screening. - \$100 allowance toward non-Medicare-covered prescription eyewear (glasses, lenses, frames, or contact lenses) per calendar year.
 Coverage is provided for scratch resistant coating, mirror coating, polarization, deluxe lens/frames feature and progressive lenses and is included in the \$100 eyewear allowance per calendar year for routine services.

 \$0 copay for one routine eye exam per year.
+A refraction is included in the routine eye exam, but not the diabetic retinopathy screening.